Don’t Knock It Until You Try it

-As an artist, you may already be aware you can make your own paint, but have you ever actually engaged in this tactile process?
-The notion of making my own acrylic paint appeals to me as an artist’s experience in the same way I’ve wanted to learn how to make my own paper in the past, as a first step in binding my own books.
 When I think of wanting to use a stamp or stencil in a work, I prefer to cut my own.
 Anytime there is an opportunity for me to become a more intimate part of the creative process, I’m intrigued enough to give it a try—to insert more of myself into the finished thing I create.
-(I also love to make my own flour tortillas for tacos when time allows.)
+(I also love to make my own flour tortillas for tacos when time allows, but I digress.)

-If this sounds like you, too, I highly encourage you to take some time to make your own paint—at least once for the experience.
-I was worried it would be more complicated and more messy that it turned out to be; I was delighted at how and rewarding fun it actually was.
+If this sounds like you, too, I highly encourage you to take some time to make your own paint.
+At the very lease, try it out once for the experience.
+I was worried it would be more complicated and messier that it turned out to be; I was delighted at how and rewarding fun it actually was.

-Because I may not be able to sway some of you on “artist’s experience” alone as a reason to give making paint a try, here are some advantages that might interest you.
+Because I may not be able to sway some of you on the “artist’s experience” alone as a reason to give making your own paint a try, here are some advantages that might interest you.

 - Cost.
 Buying pigment and medium separately generally end up costing less than purchasing ready-made artist’s grade acrylic paint.
 (Probably oil, too, but I’m more familiar with acrylic.)
 Exceptions might be with rare pigments.

 - No toxic additives.
 If you’re concerned about what might be in your paint besides pigment and the vehicle/medium, you can purchase earth pigments (I ordered from earthpigments.com) and rest easy that your paint is as pure and simple as possible.

 - Control.
 Because you decide the pigment/medium ratio as well as the amount to mix up at any particular time, you can mix up only what you need.
 You can also control the opacity and the body depending on pigment-to-medium ratio and the acrylic medium you use.